alohacocoa/HSG-R-Coding-Project/README.md

 ![Changing the plot theme](img/shiny3.png)

 Next, we switch from the default line graph to a step graph.
-Use the radio buttons to switch between the two:
+Note that the plot title also updates automatically.
+Use the radio buttons to switch between the two.:

 ![Changing the graph type](img/shiny4.png)

 You can choose between a number of different variables, with the data being provided by World Bank.
 The default is `GDP Growth per Capita`.
-Here we changed it to `Unemployment Rate` (note that there can be missing values depending on your selection):
+Here we changed it to `Unemployment Rate` (note that there can be missing values depending on your selection).
+Note that the plot title also updates automatically. :

 ![Changing the variable](img/shiny5.png)